 The Flete Estate has provided a location for several popular period films, including Ang Lee’s Sense and Sensibility, Emilia Fox’s Rebecca, Ioan Gruffydd’s Hornblower and Shakespeare’s Lives creative film series Miranda’s Letter.
 Most recently shot on location at Flete is an adaptation of Daphne Du Maurier’s My Cousin Rachel.
-The film is due for release on the 9th of June 2017.
+The film was released on the 9th of June 2017.
 It has also attracted the attention of makers of the Rosamunde Pilcher films, and the comic strip “the Hunt for Tony Blair”.

 The first film shot on location on the Flete Estate was International Velvet in 1978 and featured Mothecombe Beach and Holbeton Village.
 It is a film which secured Mothecombe in the hearts of many fans and to this day families come and stay with us bringing their horses to recreate the famous scenes on the beach!

 The film for which the Flete Estate will probably be remembered most is Ang Lee’s Sense and Sensibility filmed in 1995 with an all-star cast including Emma Thompson, Kate Winslet, Hugh Grant and Alan Rickman among many other famous faces.
 Efford House was used as the Dashwoods humble dwelling ‘Barton House’ and still has the famous view of the Erme Estuary and Saltmarshes seen throughout the film.